 The department’s purpose is to make Australia stronger, safer and more prosperous by promoting and protecting our interests internationally and contributing to global stability and economic growth, specifically in the Indo–Pacific region.

 The department provides foreign, trade and development policy advice to the Government.
 We work with other government agencies to ensure that Australia’s pursuit of its global, regional and bilateral interests is coordinated effectively.

 DFAT is the lead agency managing Australia’s international presence.
-We manage a network of 96 overseas posts in five continents and we have over 4200 staff located in Canberra, state and territory offices and overseas posts.
-An additional 2400 are employed overseas as locally engaged staff.
+We manage a network of 100 overseas posts in five continents and have 6,264 staff located in Canberra, state and territory offices and overseas posts.
+An additional 2,428 are employed overseas as locally engaged staff.

-Find out more about what we do in the DFAT Annual Report 2014-15.
+Find out more about what we do in the DFAT Annual Report.